2 Shares

 The learning management systems differ from each other in many aspects, including hosting options.
 Unlike conventional or on-premise learning management systems, cloud-based learning management systems can be accessed without installing any software or hardware.
 Both students and corporate learners can consume course content by accessing the learning management systems (LMS) over the Internet.

 Likewise, the trainers and administrators can create, assign, deliver, and manage the online courses and training programs using a web portal.
-The cloud-based LMS platforms store all information in an offsite data center provided and managed by the service provider.
+The cloud-based LMS platforms store all information in an off-site data center provided and managed by the service provider.
 Several market research studies suggest a consistent increase in the number of businesses and educational institutions switching from on-premise LMS to cloud-based LMS.

 According to a forecast report released by Meticulous Research,